Abhinandan-Ricky/training.python_web/source/presentations/session06.rst

 .. nextslide:: Basic Styles

-I've created some very very basic styles for our learning journal.
+We have some very basic styles for our learning journal.

 .. rst-class:: build
 .. container::